mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 with an image of a cash collector or something.
 First cut not worried about this but I think it would be a nice touch since sports wagering "on premises" would frequently be a cash business just like buying lottery tickets is a cash business.

-1. Once account is funded with some minimum amount there should be a live link they an click to head to the betting page.

 <div class="page">